 The following sections present a profile of Hispanic households in the U.S. They include information on the demographic, socio-economic, and immigration characteristics of Hispanic households, and on the geographic distribution of Hispanics across the U.S. Specifically, Hispanic homeownership rates tend to increase with age, income, level of education, net worth, and marriage formation, and are also shaped in less predictable ways by place of residence, nativity, country of origin, and degree of social integration (citizenship status and years in the U.S.).
-The relationship between these characteristics and homeownership is discussed in the and homeownership is discussed in the following chapter.
+The relationship between these characteristics and homeownership is discussed in the following chapter.